WebOrigami/docs/src/content/language/principles.md

 - Do things in the plainest way possible.
 This makes things easier on collaborators and on yourself when you return to a project later.
 It also enables a high degree of sharing/reuse.
 - Use plain strings, plain functions, and plain objects whenever possible.
 - Functions should have the most obvious, simplest signature possible.
+They should generally be [pure functions](https://en.wikipedia.org/wiki/Pure_function): they always return the same output for identical inputs and have no side effects.
-- Use standard formats whenever possible.
+- Use standard, or _de facto_ standard, file formats whenever possible.
 - Avoid dependencies.

 ### You are always in control